 What is a Server?

 A faster web server makes the process faster.
-While a slower web server does the exact opposite.
+In comparison, a slower web server does the exact opposite.

 The best and simple answer to the question is unlimited.
 Yes, you heard it right.
-WordPress can handle huge traffic if managed properly.
-However, the way you optimize your site and the hosting company you choose decides it.
+WordPress can handle massive traffic if appropriately managed.
+However, how you optimize your site and the hosting company, you choose to decide it.

 This happens because it doesn’t matter what tools(plugins/themes/page-builders) you use.
 You can’t use them without hosting.
-I think it’s clear how important hosting is.
+I think it’s clear how vital hosting is.
 Well, we will discuss everything about hosting in detail.

 Types of WordPress Hosting

 There are mainly two types of hosting available.
 Shared hosting and managed WordPress hosting.
 We will discuss both in detail.